wrube/project-1-group-6/README.md

 1. Successfully retrieve earthquake data from various open API sources
 2. Look at the distribution and spatial characteristics of the magnitudes of earthquakes.
 Is there any correlation between earthquake magnitude and depth?
 3. Record the number of earthquakes across different countries and globally.
 Rank these countries by the number of earthquakes and through time.
 Analyse the spatial distribution of the number of earthquakes.
 4. Investigate the frequency of earthquakes per month and year.
-Analyse this spatially - Richard
+Analyse this spatially
 5. Investigate what are the relationships between magnitude of earthquake and causality rates and determine which countries are most affected.
 Is there a relationship between causality rates and a countries economic status?
 6.	*Stretch Question*: Is it possible to correlate tidal fluctuations with earthquake occurrence?